For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 Scott glanced over at Todd.
 In the bright light, Todd’s red hair, stubble, and freckles lit up to a bright pink.
 Todd had kind of a cute pug nose and since it was proportionate on his humongous face, did not appear large in profile.
 His lips were full and his ginger eyebrows were thick.
 The fat lines in his neck belied the massive muscles beneath.
 Todd’s light blue eyes and lighter orange-brown eyelashes in the sunlight through the open passenger window brightened his face even further.

 Then Todd swung around to give Scott a knowing, Cheshire Cat grin.
 That grin would become both a trademark and a brand for the duration of Scott’s adventure.
-It would also be a distinct counterpoint as well as harbinger to Todd’s other nature.
+It would also be a distinct counterpoint as well as harbinger to Todd’s other natures.